siteorigin/siteorigin-panels/readme.txt

 = How do I move a site created with Page Builder from one server to another? =

-We recommend the [duplicator plugin](https://wordpress.org/plugins/duplicator/).
+We recommend the [Duplicator Plugin](https://wordpress.org/plugins/duplicator/).
 We've tested it in several instances, and it always works well with Page Builder data.

 = Can I bundle Page Builder with my theme? =